 Alice's father Charles Kingsleigh is named for Charles Kingsley, author of The Water Babies, a children's fantasy with similarities to the Alice stories.
 Lewis Carroll admired Kingsley's political views on social reform.

-Casting auditions for 250 extras were held in the British city of Plymouth on 6th and 7th August 2008.
-Requirements were for people with a 'Victorian look' and for applicants to have no visible tattoos, piercings or dyed hair.
+Casting auditions for 250 extras were held in Plymouth, England on August 6 and 7, 2008.
+Requirements were for people with a "Victorian look" and for applicants to have no visible tattoos, piercings, or dyed hair.

 A mural in the Red Queen's throne room (on the wall surrounding the entrance doors) shows the Red Queen riding on the back of the flying Jabberwock, and the Gryphon, another character from the original books.
 (In "Alice's Adventures in Wonderland", the Gryphon takes Alice to see the Mock Turtle, on orders from the Queen of Hearts.)